Install Ibexa DXP¶

 Installation for production is only supported on Linux.

-To install Ibexa DXP for development on macOS or Windows, see Installation on macOS or Windows.
+To install Ibexa DXP for development on macOS or Windows, see the installation guide for macOS and Windows.

 To install Ibexa DXP you need a stack with your operating system, MySQL and PHP.